Perl & Raku: Best frenemies

 What do you think?
 Can Perl and Raku better learn to coexist, or are they destined to be rivals?
 Leave a comment below.

-7 thoughts on “Perl & Raku: Best frenemies
+7 responses to “Perl & Raku: Best frenemies”

 Raku’s a fun language, and my first choice if I want to do something Perlish these days.
 No illusions about it becoming a major player in the world of programming languages.
 It’s just more fun and more DWIMmy than everything else out there (though I have mixed feelings about having both verbose and ultra-terse versions of so many key behaviors).